Skip to main content

 What You Should Know About Windshield Wipers

 First of all, make sure you know what vehicle you’re driving.
 Some car names have been around for decades, and different generations can vary significantly from one to another.
-For example, the Ford Mustang’s been available for over 50 years; wipers that fit an original ’65 Mustang will not fit a model from 2023.
+For example, the Ford Mustang has been available for over 50 years; wipers that fit an original ’65 Mustang will not fit a model from 2023.

 And if you live somewhere with a lot of snow and ice, you may want winter blades that cope better with the elements.
 If you frequently drive on the highway, that’s also a consideration, as some types of wiper blades have a tendency to lift off the windshield because the heavy rubber boots don’t offer great airflow.